trinity-labs/mini_httpd-lighttpd/README.md

   ```
   Refresh browser and see `var` folder in `acf`

-- Filter local IP only (only activate in our custom lighttpd.conf)
+- Filter local IP only (already define in our custom lighttpd.conf)

  ```bash
 # Allow only local IP